EDIpack/EDIpackManuscript/Reply_RefereeB.md

 We acknowledge the referee observation.
 We believe that the code listings on pages 25 and 26, i.e. the implementation of the fast-algorithm for the evaluation of the impurity RDM,    provide valuable insight into the practical aspects of the implementation discussed in the text, particularly with respect to the subtle issues related to state decomposition and the treatment of fermionic sign conventions where required.

 These listings are intended to complement the discussion by offering concrete examples that clarify how the formal logic is realized in code.
-Given the potential for confusion when dealing with basis state reconstruction and operator ordering in fermionic systems, we believe that these examples will be of interest and practical benefit to users aiming to extend or interface with the library.
+Given the potential for confusion when dealing with basis state reconstruction and operator ordering in fermionic systems, we believe that these examples can be of interest and practical benefit to users aiming to extend or interface with the library.

 > *p.
 28: "as the nonsu2 and superc diagonalizations entail nontrivial subtleties in optimizing the off-diagonal components of X".
 What are these subtleties?*

 We acknowledge that our brief comment reads a bit obscure while this point requires a more detailed, yet brief, discussion.

-The bath optimization is a crucial step in the DMFT framework.
+The bath optimization is a crucial step in the DMFT-ED algorithm.
 Hence, to ensure EDIpack has a large degree of versatility while preserving robustness, we introduced several control parameters for the conjugate-gradient fit.
 A key one is the definition of the norm, or distance, between matrix functions appearing in Eq.
 30.

 While the choice of metric plays a limited role for matrix-valued functions with particularly symmetric structures, it can significantly impact the quality of the optimization in more general cases.
 The subtleties in optimizing the off-diagonal components in either ${\tt nonsu2}$ and ${\tt superc}$ diagonalizations arise from the complex interplay between these components’ physical characteristics and the picked optimization metric.